 Source: Morningstar, Inc., as of December 31, 2021.
 Mutual fund data exclude money market funds and funds-of-funds.
 Mutual fund and ETF data include only U.S.-domiciled products based in U.S. dollars.

-Security services offered through Cambridge Investment Research, Inc., a registered broker dealer.
-Advisory services offered through Cambridge Investment Research Advisors, a Registered Investment Advisor.
+Security services are offered through Cambridge Investment Research, Inc., a registered broker-dealer.
+Advisory services are offered through Cambridge Investment Research Advisors, a Registered Investment Advisor.
 Grinnell State Bank d/b/a Grinnell Investor Center d/b/a Grinnell Wealth Management and Cambridge are not affiliated.

 The information provided above is not meant to constitute an investment recommendation for, or advice to, any specific person.
 Non-deposit investment products are not FDIC insured, not bank guaranteed, and may lose value.